aws-samples/container-persistence-blogpost/README.md

 ## Prerequisites
 Create an EKS Cluster following the tutorial at https://www.eksworkshop.com/030_eksctl/prerequisites/

-We will ceate a cluster that resides only in one Availability Zone:
+We will ceate a cluster that resides only in one Availability Zone (this is **NOT** a best practice and it is just for demo purposes):

 ```
 cat << EOF > eksworkshopsingleaz.yaml